ekirmen/zeatingmaps/README.md

 The Google Maps API key is optional.
 If not provided, the application will fall back to OpenStreetMap for geocoding.

+When geocoding addresses, extra spaces and empty fields are trimmed to avoid duplicate commas.
+The geocoder first attempts the full address.
+If that fails, it retries using only the city, state and country before finally falling back to
-If an address cannot be resolved, the geocoder now performs a secondary search using "Hesperia WTC Valencia, Carabobo, Venezuela" as a known reference point.
+"Hesperia WTC Valencia, Carabobo, Venezuela" as a known reference location.